Everything You Need To Know About Shipping Cookies By Mail

 Rely instead on shortbread, gingerbread (cookie and cake form), dense loaf and bundt cakes, thick-cut sugar cookies fancy with royal icing, ganache-swathed brownies, and robust squares (pecan, date, and their kin), which are all well-built for distance.
 Swiss and Italian meringue buttercreams are famously steadfast.

 Though the look of a traditional assorted cookie box is gorgeous in its visual variety, restrain the urge to mix styles for long-haul travel.
+(Get more tips on cookie storage here.)
 Tender cookies beside crisp will cause the latter to become soggy, and anything aromatic will scent the entire box.
 Separate styles either to their own containers, or in cellophane or Ziploc bags if cuddled together.
 Within those individual packages, place wax or parchment paper between layers to prevent sticking.

-Temperature matters
+Temperature Matters

 Cool treats thoroughly before packing.
 They will sweat if warm or damp when wrapped, creating moisture—which not only affects texture but will also quicken spoilage.